LKNcoder/DCL_Hug_Zone/README.md

 2. copy the emotes folder which contains the HugEmote

-3. copy the models folder which contains hugbox.glb
+3. copy the models folder which contains hugZone.glb

 4. copy the autoHug.ts file into your /src folder